kemckinnmsft/HOL3000/instructions.md

 ---

-# Defining Recommended and Automatic Conditions*
+# Defining Recommended and Automatic Conditions F
 [:arrow_up: Top](#familiar-with-aip)

 One of the most powerful features of Azure Information Protection is the ability to guide your users in making sound decisions around safeguarding sensitive data.
 This can be achieved in many ways through user education or reactive events such as blocking emails containing sensitive data.